Translate

-On December 19, 1925, Lepa Svetozara Radić was born in Bosanska Gradiška, in what is now Bosnia and Herzegovina.
+On December 19, 1925, Lepa Svetozara Radić was born in Bosanska Gradiška, which is now in Bosnia and Herzegovina.
 As fascist occupation spread across Yugoslavia during World War II, Radić joined the communist-led anti-Nazi Partisans at just fifteen years old.
 By 1943, she was actively involved in resistance work and was captured while organizing the rescue of approximately 150 women and children attempting to flee fascist forces.

 Facing execution, Radić was offered her life in exchange for the names of her comrades.
 She refused without hesitation.
 Her response was unwavering and defiant: “I am not a traitor of my people.
 Those whom you are asking about will reveal themselves when they have succeeded in wiping out all you evildoers, to the last man.”
 She was executed shortly afterward, and even her executioner later noted that she had shown “unprecedented defiance.”

 Radić’s courage became a lasting symbol of resistance in Yugoslavia.
 After the war, she was honored as a People’s Hero of Yugoslavia, one of the youngest to receive the title.
-Her story stands as a testament to the resolve of ordinary individuals—especially the young—who chose resistance over survival, and dignity over fear, in the face of brutal oppression.
+Her story stands as a testament to the resolve of ordinary individuals—especially the young—who chose resistance over survival and dignity over fear in the face of brutal oppression.

 No comments: